DragonBlame/tpf-dragons-edition/DOCUMENTATION.md

 **Main files** - End Times SE

 **Unpack BSA** - Find _Archives_ option at the top right side of your MO2, find _End Times_ mod inside, right click on it (on the name in white), select _Extract..._, choose the mod's folder and press _Select Folder_.
 Refresh your MO2 by pressing _F5_.
+Then delete .bsa file inside the mod.

 *Now try to do everything else, but not the main quest.
 I dare you.
 If you don’t listen then your game will be over.
 It was a joke by the way.
 More about this later.*